 See if you qualify

-According to the Elmiron lawsuits recently filed in the US, this interstitial cystitis drug is linked with serious eye damage.
-Plaintiffs claim the substance manufactured by Janssen Pharmaceuticals is linked with a certain type of retina damage known as pigmentary maculopathy that could lead to permanent vision loss and blindness.
+According to the Elmiron lawsuits recently filed in the US, the potentially dangerous drug originally used to treat bladder discomfort and pain linked to interstitial cystitis (IC) can subsequently cause serious eye damage through long-term or chronic exposure to the drug.
+Plaintiffs claim the substance manufactured by Janssen Pharmaceuticals is linked with a certain type of retina damage known as pigmentary maculopathy that could lead to ocular damage and even permanent vision loss or blindness.

-If you or a loved one developed any vision symptom associated with an eye disorder after taking Elmiron for interstitial cystitis or osteoarthritis, please fill in our form.
+If you or a loved one developed any eye condition or symptoms associated with an eye disorder after taking Elmiron for interstitial cystitis or osteoarthritis, please fill in our form.
 We will do our best to ascertain whether your case qualifies to be brought to court, and if you may be entitled to compensation.

 Pentosan polysulfate sodium has also been tested a disease modifying osteoarthritis drug (DMOAD) to improve pain and function in patients with this disorder.
 According to some recent studies, the drug ameliorated the symptoms and enhanced the mobility of patients in terms of pain while walking, climbing stairs, flexing knees, etc.

 In 2019, three ophthalmologists from Kaiser Permanente in Northern California found convincing evidence of a link between the use of Elmiron in cystitis patients and maculopathy.
-The researchers presented their finding at the 123nd Annual Meeting of the American Academy of Ophthalmology, and they were not the only doctors who found a link between Elmiron and vision loss.
-PPS can very well be toxic to the retina according to Dr. Nieraj Jain, MD, from Emory Eye Center in Atlanta, GA, who found that another six patients being treated with Elmiron eventually developed a macular degeneration that could not be explained otherwise.
+The researchers presented their finding at the 123rd Annual Meeting of the American Academy of Ophthalmology, and they were not the only doctors who found a link between Elmiron and a number of vision problem along with vision loss.
+PPS can very well be toxic to the retina according to Dr. Nieraj Jain, MD, from Emory Eye Center in Atlanta, GA, who found that another six patients being treated with Elmiron eventually developed macular degeneration that could not be explained otherwise.

-Since PPS is taken to treat a bladder syndrome, very few doctors initially believed it could cause eye problems and vision loss.
+Since PPS is taken to treat a painful bladder syndrome, very few doctors initially believed it could cause serious eye problems such as macular degeneration and even vision loss.
 However, the apparently safe Elmiron can subtly cause blindness over time.
-In fact, many patients are often forced to take increasing doses of this drug to keep up with their symptoms.
+Unfortunately, the potentially dangerous medication is even recommended for long-term use and many patients take it for a longer period of time and are even often forced to take increasing doses of this drug to keep up with their symptoms.

 The manufacturer updated the Elmiron label in June 2020.
-It contained a warning that pigmentary maculopathy had been identified with use of the drug.
+Specifically, Janssen added a warning that a type of retinal damage called pigmentary maculopathy had been identified with use of the drug.
 Elmiron came on the market in 1996 without warnings.

 At least 120 Elmiron lawsuits have been filed against the producer Janssen.
 All of the federal cases are consolidated into the District of New Jersey in December 2020.
 More cases are expected.